arlonproj/arlon/docs/concepts.md

 (Note: the contents of some of those bundles referenced by the static profile may however change over time if they are dynamic).
-A static profile is stored as an item in the Arlon database (specifically, as a configmap in the Management Cluster).
+A static profile is stored as an item in the Arlon database (specifically, as a CR in the Management Cluster).

 ### Dynamic profile
 A dynamic profile, on the other hand, has two components: the specification